aquasecurity/tracee/docs/docs/traceectl/commands/metrics.md

 ## Summary

-The `metrics` command in TraceeCtl allows users to obtain insights into Tracee's operational metrics, including event counts and resource usage.
-The command supports a table output format to suit different reporting needs.
+The `metrics` command displays tracee's performance and resource usage metrics.
+Use this command to monitor Tracee's operational status.